siwatts/dotfiles/xfce4/README.md

 ## Other

+Xfwm4 can be replaced with openbox [as detailed here](../openbox/README.md).

 Change xfce appearance theme with bash:
 - `xfconf-query -c xsettings -p /Net/ThemeName -s "Arc-Darker-solid"`
 - Set xfce theme depending on time of day using crontab and shell scripts in